 Equality and diversity monitoring

-Nottinghamshire County Council has an Equality Policy and it is important that you provide the information requested on the Equality and Diversity Monitoring Form.
+It is important that you provide the information requested on the Equality and Diversity Monitoring Form.
 It will help us to better monitor the fairness and effectiveness of our employment practices and introduce developments to improve the lives of all of the citizens of Nottinghamshire through the services we all deliver.

 This part of the form will not be used to shortlist applicants for interview and will not be viewed by the recruitment panel.
 You are also assured that the personal information you provide will be treated in the strictest confidence and will only be used to monitor the fairness and effectiveness of our service delivery and employment practices.
 It will not affect your relationship with the county council as your employer, be passed on to any other agency or be used for any other statistical data.